MoriARosland/elevator-system/README.md

 An elevator system with N elevators and M floors implemented in Go.

-The network topology of the system is circular, where data flows from one elevator to the next.
+The network topology emulates a circle, where data flows from one elevator to the next.

 ## Usage